Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: Introduction

 \section{Introduction}

 The history of Toeplitz operators covers a bit over one hundred years and includes many major works, far too numerous to mention here.
 For a recent reference that will give the reader some first links to that extensive literature, see Section~3.5 in \cite{ruben}.
 Speaking for myself, the papers \cite{berger-coburn1}, \cite{berger-coburn2} and \cite{brian} have been rather influential.
 But the study of Toeplitz operators with symbols coming from a non-commutative algebra seems to be limited mostly to cases where the algebra is a matrix algebra or is some other quite specific non-commutative algebra such as in two recent works, \cite{part2} and \cite{quantum-plane}, of the author.
 The papers \cite{part2} and \cite{quantum-plane} can be considered as two rather elaborated examples of the theory presented here.
 That study is continued in this paper, but in a much more general setting intended to clarify the mathematical structures at play in those two examples.
-We will discuss the relation of our theory to the other non-commutative cases in the last section.
-One goal of this paper is to encourage more research of the theory of Toeplitz quantization of not necessarily commutative algebras, which of course includes spaces in non-commutative geometry as a special case.
+A new example, the quantum group $SU_q(2)$ as symbol space, will also be presented here.